Skip to main content

 • Citation: You and others can refer to the code using persistent links and cite it in scientific publications.

-• Requirements from journals: You can meet the requirements or recommendations on open sharing of code and data from journals or funders.
+• Requirements from journals: You can meet the requirements or recommendations on open sharing of code and data from journals or funding organizations.

 Things to consider when publishing scientific code